pulumi/terraform-provider-aws/website/docs/d/kinesis_firehose_delivery_stream.html.markdown

 Use this data source to get information about a Kinesis Firehose Delivery Stream for use in other resources.

-For more details, see the [Amazon Kinesis Firehose Documentation][1].
+For more details, see the Amazon Kinesis Firehose Documentation.

 ## Example Usage